Ivermectin for Cancer Treatment: Protocols and Evidence (2026 Update)

 - Sourcing Risks: Ivermectin sourced from non-regulated suppliers (e.g., veterinary products) may vary in purity or dosage, posing safety concerns.

-- Fenbendazole Scandal (2020): In South Korea, misinformation about fenbendazole’s anti-cancer effects led to widespread misuse, with some patients abandoning conventional treatments.
+- Fenbendazole Scandal (2020): In South Korea, misinformation about fenbendazole’s (another anti-parasitic) anti-cancer effects led to widespread misuse, with some patients abandoning conventional treatments.
 Similar risks apply to ivermectin, highlighting the need for verified information.

 - Is ivermectin safe for cancer treatment?